divyasri-jegan-11/food-delivery-sql-analysis/README.md

-#  Food Delivery Platform Analytics
+#  Food Delivery Crisis Recovery Analytics

 ## Problem Statement
 The food delivery platform operates across multiple cities with high order volumes and a large network of restaurants and delivery partners.